spcl/deep-weather/Uncertainty_Quantification/Pytorch/README.md

 conda env update --file pytorch_environment.yml
 ```

 Once you have your conda environment set up, be sure that you have all the Numpy files generated and ready in the same data folder.
-The generated mean and standard deviation maps can be left where they were originally generated.
+Mean and spread maps also have to be generated and put in a separate folder from the Numpy files.

 ## Training and Inference